LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/recommended-actions-with-maven.md

 ![](/img/recommended-actions-with-maven-4.png)

 ## Plug in any automation or bot

 Build automations or bots using LivePerson’s [Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-conversation-builder-overview.html), or integrate bots that were created using Dialogflow or Watson.
-See the Developers' Community for [tutorials and guides on the Conversation Builder](https://developers.liveperson.com/conversation-builder-platform-overview.html) to learn how to get started.
+See the [tutorials and guides on the Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-getting-started-tutorials.html) to learn how to get started.

-To get the bigger picture or learn more about how Maven fits into, check out the [LivePerson’s Conversational Commerce platform](https://knowledge.liveperson.com/getting-started-livepersons-conversational-commerce-platform.html#how-our-conversational-platform-works).